UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 ```
 ```
 ans =
-     8
-    29
-    52
+     31
 ```
-So the patients 8, 29 and 52 got the maximum inflamation levels.
+So patient 31 has the maximum inflamation level.

 :::::::::::::::::::::::::